minterpy-project/minterpy/CONTRIBUTING.md

 pytest tests/test_multi_index_utils.py
 ```

-When you run `pytest`, the coverage test is also done automatically.
+When running `pytest`, the coverage tests are automotically performed.
 A summary of the coverage test is printed out in the terminal.
 Furthermore, you can find an HTML version of the coverage test results
 in `htmlcov/index.html`.